fslev/cucumber-jutils/Readme.md

 A Java library meant to help you write organized and clean **Cucumber** tests.
 It takes over the usual dependencies and features needed inside a Cucumber test framework, such as:
 * Matching mechanisms: match XMLs, JSONs, and other types of objects
-* State-sharing mechanism between _Cucumber steps_ running inside same scenario: scenario properties.
+* State-sharing mechanism between _Cucumber steps_ running inside same scenario: _scenario properties_.
 * Customized clients for accessing various resources, i.e _databases_, _HTTP services_, etc
 * Predefined Cucumber steps for helping with certain repetitive tasks
 * Utility classes